-Getting the best out of superyacht entertainment systems
+Making the most of your superyacht entertainment system

-In a world where technology is becoming more and more advanced, it’s no surprise that within the superyacht industry the entertainment options can meet your wildest expectations.
-Giant home cinema’s the size of a wall, invisible speakers completely hidden, sound systems fit for the largest parties on earth and state of the art control systems to easily manage it all – the future of entertainment is here.
+In a world where technology is becoming more and more advanced, it’s no surprise that within the superyacht industry the AV and entertainment options can meet your wildest expectations.
+Giant home cinemas the size of a wall; invisible speakers completely hidden; sound systems fit for the largest parties on earth and state of the art control systems to easily manage it all – the future of entertainment is here.

 With such endless possibilities however comes great complexity; there are many things that need thinking about when designing, installing and supplying a yacht with such equipment.
 This feature will look at some top tips for installing and designing systems on-board a yacht, as well as looking at the emerging option of hiding your sound systems within the interior of the yacht.